Mersen130/Quarantine_Assistant/README.md

 - Pitfall 1: Do not use your everyday password since we didn't spend much effort on security.
 - Pitfall 2: Users cannot reset their profile photos, the app has a handler that can let users upload a new photo, however it won't make any changes.
 We think *Cloudinary* would be time consuming to config.

-I(Yifei Gao) already finished and commited the signIn, signUp and session check befroe the TA meeting, and it can be totally used to test credentials.
-All the other work for me is dashboard and activities which Qixin does not need to wait I finished to do his part.

 Thanks :)